famibelle/AISeminar/ai_seminar_slides.md

 This process demonstrates how language models use context and learned patterns to generate coherent and contextually relevant text.

 ---

-# Quiz: Tokens and Embedding
+<div style="display: flex; justify-content: center; align-items: center; height: 100vh; text-align: center; font-size: 10vw; font-weight: bold; width: 100%;">Quiz: Tokens and Embedding</div>

+---

-## Question 1: What is the purpose of tokenization in natural language processing (NLP)?
+# What is the purpose of tokenization in natural language processing (NLP)?
 - A) To convert text into numerical vectors.
 - B) To split text into smaller units like words or subwords.
 - C) To train a neural network on text data.
 - D) To generate embeddings for tokens.

 ---
-# Quiz: Tokens and Embedding

-## Question 2: How do embeddings help in understanding the meaning of tokens?
+# How do embeddings help in understanding the meaning of tokens?
 - A) By splitting tokens into smaller parts.
 - B) By mapping tokens to high-dimensional vectors that capture semantic relationships.
 - C) By converting tokens into binary representations.
 - D) By reducing the size of the vocabulary.

 ---

-# Large Language Models (LLMs)
+# Large Language Models

 ---

-# Large Language Models (LLMs)
+# Large Language Models

 Large Language Models (LLMs) are artificial intelligence models, pre-trained on vast text corpora, capable of understanding and generating natural language.